strugee/lazymention/README.md

 lazymention will install a command called, fittingly, `lazymention`.
 You need to provide, at minimum, a storage location (you can do this on the CLI by passing `-s`), but not configuring anything else will give you a daemon running on port 8000, which is probably no good.

 You can provide configuration options in three ways: CLI flags, environment variables, and JSON configuration files - CLI flags override environment variables and environment variables override JSON configs.
 The default config file location is `/etc/lazymention.json`, but you can override this by passing `-c <path_to_config.json>`.
+There's a sample file called `lazymention.json.sample` but be sure to actually look at it; lazymention won't work for you if you don't adjust it a little bit.

 If you configure with environment variables, just prefix the configuration values with `LAZYMENTION_`.
 CLI flags are just prefixed with `--`, as you'd expect - just run `lazymention --help` if this is confusing.
 You can pass more than one value for `--domains` (e.g. `--domains example.com example.net`), as well as passing `--domains` more than once (e.g. `--domains example.com --domains example.net`).
 If you need to specify more than one domain via environment variables, separate them using `,`.